 In the absence of actual knowledge or constructive notice derived from properly indexed instruments in the chain of title to the contrary, a title examiner may presume that an individual grantor identified in a recorded deed was unmarried and not a partner to a civil union at the time of the conveyance.

-If the grantor took title with a spouse or a partner to a civil union, a title examiner may presume the spouse or partner to a civil union to be deceased if (a) the deed contains a recitation to that effect and has been recorded for not less than fifteen (15) years with the clerk of the town where the real property is located; or (b) a death or burial certificate or decree issued by a court having competent jurisdiction, or other proof of death establishing the grantor’s status as widowed, has been recorded or is available for filing with the clerk of the town where the real property is located.
+If the grantor took title with a spouse or a partner to a civil union, a title examiner may presume the spouse or partner to a civil union to be deceased if (a) the deed contains a recitation to that effect and has been recorded for not less than fifteen (15) years with the clerk of the town where the real property is located; (b) a death or burial certificate or decree issued by a court having competent jurisdiction, or other proof of death establishing the grantor’s status as widowed, has been recorded or is available for filing with the clerk of the town where the real property is located; or, (c) there is other reliable proof of death.

 Comment 1.
 If the grantor is married or is a partner to a civil union, the property may be subject to a claim of the spouse or other partner to the civil union.
 See Title 27 V.S.A. §101 et seq., as to homestead rights.
 Section 141(a) renders a conveyance of a homestead property without execution by both spouses “inoperative”.
 The former rule that a deed to a homestead property, executed by only one spouse, is void was abandoned.
 Such a conveyance is inoperative with respect to the spouse who did not join in the conveyance and may be set aside by that spouse unless the homestead interest is otherwise extinguished.
 See, Estate of Girard v.
 Laird, 159 Vt.
 508 (1993), overruling the holding in Martin v.
 Harrington, 73 Vt.
 193 (1901).
 See Title 14 V.S.A. §461 et seq., as to “dower” and “curtesy” rights of a surviving spouse.